mindis/snowplow.github.com/analytics/customer-analytics/customer-lifetime-value.md

 ## Want to learn more?

-Read this [Keplar blog post][keplar-clv] on calculating customer lifetime value, find out [how to measure user engagement][user-engagement] using SnowPlow find out about [how to perform cohort analysis][cohort] using SnowPlow.
+Read this [Keplar blog post][keplar-clv] on calculating customer lifetime value, find out [how to measure user engagement][user-engagement] using Snowplow find out about [how to perform cohort analysis][cohort] using Snowplow.

 [clv-img-1]: img/lifetime-value-segmentation.jpg
 [joining-snowplow-data]: /analytics/customer-analytics/joining-customer-data.html